Terms and Conditions

 If we are required to work outside normal office hours or at weekends we may apply a percentage increase to our standard charge for that work of up to 50%.

-CHAPS Payments: Where we make a CHAPS or International Money Transfer on your matter we make a service charge of £48 per payment; we charge £15 per BACS payment.
+Where we make a CHAPS or International Money Transfer on your matter we make a service charge of £48 per payment.
+We charge £15 per BACS payment.
 These are VAT inclusive.

 VAT will be charged where applicable at the rate prevailing at the relevant time.